nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Autocompletion and command recommendation are crucial features that help to improve the user experience when interacting with an application.
-By predicting the set of words that the user intends to type based on a preset of words such as in-built commands and argument prefixes, the `CommandRecommendationEngine` helps to save users time and effort while ensuring accuracy.
+By predicting the set of words that the user intends to type based on a preset of words such as in-built commands and field prefixes, the `CommandRecommendationEngine` helps to save users time and effort while ensuring accuracy.

 #### Implementation